witnet/bls-solidity/README.md

 # bls-solidity [![TravisCI](https://travis-ci.com/witnet/bls-solidity.svg?branch=master)](https://travis-ci.com/witnet/bls-solidity)

-`bls-solidity` is an open source fast and effective implementation of the 256- bit Barreto-Naehrig (BN256) curve operations written in Solidity.
+`bls-solidity` is an open source fast and effective implementation of the 256-bit Barreto-Naehrig (BN256) curve operations written in Solidity.
 More precisely, this library implements all the necessary curve arithmetic to perform BLS signatures.
 Currently only the Elliptic Curve (EC) `bn256` is supported, as this is the only curve for which certain operations are subsidized by the EVM in the form of precompiled functions.
 However, adding support to new curves should be straight forward.

 _DISCLAIMER: This is experimental software. **Use it at your own risk**!_